Style and Price

-Downtown: Once going through hard times, downtown is actually becoming one of the nicer areas, seeing re-growth and local revitalization.
+Downtown: Downtown is seeing re-growth and local revitalization.
 It’s certainly the biggest area for visitors, with two casinos, a baseball stadium, and the historic Rialto Square Theatre, among other things.
 This is the main area of the city, with the most ease of movement for public transit commuters (Joliet Union Station and buses are located here).
 Quite a few apartments are new construction and will be more modern.
-Crime is highest in this area however, so be aware.
-Or just get some sweet karate moves.
-Either one works.

 West Side: The area west of the river has seen a significant amount of growth recently.
 As people migrated, they pushed a lot of shopping from the downtown area and expanded the city further west.
-On the west side, you’re more likely to find strip malls and shopping centers that cater to the “middle class suburban family” lifestyle.
-This part of Joliet, statistically, has lower crime and bigger houses that are a little more expensive, but still affordable.
+On the west side, you’re more likely to find strip malls and shopping centers.
+This part of Joliet has bigger houses that are a little more expensive, but still affordable.

 East Side: Variety is what you’ll find on the east side.
-Clusters of tree-lined streets and cheap little bungalows are sprinkled about, but some parts can get a little iffy.
-Crime is higher in portions of the east side, and rents lower.
+Clusters of tree-lined streets and cheap little bungalows are sprinkled about.
+Rents are lower on the East Side.
 Smaller apartment buildings and complexes are more plentiful here, while further out of the city gets greener and woodsier.
-Since the east side isn’t as expansive as the west, things go from urban to suburban to rural a lot quicker than you’d expect, so don’t panic too much.
+Since the east side isn’t as expansive as the west, things go from urban to suburban to rural a lot quicker than you’d expect.

 A Well-Connected City